 We can use, we're now a net exporter of energy, which means, well, it's more safe, more secure for our allies, Western Europeans and others, even sending it off to China and Asia, Australia, New Zealand, whoever needs it.

-By the way, the hostile regime, the hostile actor Vladimir Putin and his hostile regime go right down to their knees because that is the heart of their entire economy.
+Once we master the delivery systems and we're able to get this at the right price, by the way, the hostile regime, the hostile actor, Vladimir Putin, and his hostile regime, go right down to their knees because that is the heart of their entire economy.

-Once we can compete, forget that it's and every American's gonna benefit.
+Once we can compete, forget it, and every American's going to benefit.

 We're not living yet, thank God, in a place like Venezuela where they have natural resources, but the government steals it from the people.